bguspl/bguspl.github.io/practical_sessions/PracticalSession04.md

-## 2. Object lifetime
+## 2. Object Lifetime

-Every object<sup>†</sup> and reference has a *lifetime*.
-The *lifetime* is a runtime property (it is the period during which the object exists in the program's memory space).
+Every object<sup>†</sup> and reference has a ***lifetime***.
+The lifetime is a runtime property (it is the period during which the object exists in the program's memory space).

-The *lifetime* of an object begins when storage for it is obtained and it gets initialized.
+The lifetime of an object begins when storage for it is obtained and it gets initialized.

-The *lifetime* of an object ends when the object is destroyed and the storage it used is freed.
+The lifetime of an object ends when the object is destroyed and the storage it used is freed.

 <small><sup>†</sup> In this context the term "object" also refers to a primitive variable.</small>

-## 3. Value categories and temporary objects
+## 3. Value Categories

-Every C++ expression has a *type* and belongs to a *value category*.
-These *value categories* are the basis for the rules that compilers follow for creating, copying and moving temporary objects when evaluating expressions.
+Every C++ expression has a ***type*** and belongs to a ***value category***.
+These value categories are the basis for the rules that compilers follow for creating, copying and moving temporary objects when evaluating expressions.

 Two such categories are<sup>†</sup>: